Time to Read: 2 m 24s

-A lot of the metal on Earth, especially iron, is found in its core.
-Metal is scattered unevenly throughout the Earth’s crust, mixed with rock and combined with oxygen and other elements.
-Some types of rock, such as granite, only hold trace amounts of metal.
-The metal we use to make buildings, computers, cars and trucks, and many other products comes from underground deposits of mineral ores containing high concentrations of metal.
+How is Metal Made?Most of the metal on Earth, especially iron, is found within the Earth’s core.
+Metal is scattered unevenly throughout the Earth’s crust, mixed with rock, and combined with oxygen and other elements.
+Some rock types, such as granite, only hold trace amounts of metal.
+The metal we use to make buildings, computers, cars and trucks, and many other products come from underground deposits of mineral ores containing high metal concentrations.

 - crushing the ore into powder

 - heating it to high temperatures

 - rinsing it with water or a chemical bath

 - applying an electric current to break strong chemical bonds